4 Examples of How Creative People Use Chatbots

 Users can scan anything from human faces to clothing and find products in the closest color that Sephora has to offer.
 This innovation represents how demanding and complex consumers nowadays have become.
 Businesses have to make the most of technologies in their own way in order to meet those expectations.

 National Geographic, one of the biggest names in media, has chosen to utilize a chatbot to engage their 46 million followers on Facebook.

 However, instead of regular marketing messages, they opted for a rather amusing yet down-to-earth approach.
 The chatbot will send trivia quizzes to their subscribers every day if they choose to engage in the game.
 People will have to answer 3 questions every day on topics that they’ve selected in the beginning.
 If wrong response is given, the chatbot will announce the correct answer as well as more knowledge on the topic.
 For people who are keen on having a small learning session everyday, the chatbot will do the trick.

-In case you are wondering, users can choose to stop receiving these quizzes when they don’t feel like it anymore.
-Plus, the chatbot also gets in touch and reminds people when they leave the quiz unfinished.
+In case you are wondering, users can choose when to stop receiving these quizzes when they grow uninterested.
+Further, the chatbot also reminds people when they leave the quiz unfinished.
 Th result showed 65% of users came back daily to answer trivia questions, and that’s approximately 30 million people.
-The number speaks for itself what an innovative chatbot can do to engage users.
+The number speaks for itself what an innovative chatbot can do to engage the population.

 All 4 of the organizations mentioned above have found their own unique ways to implement chatbots.
 If you’ve read till here, do you happen to notice what these chatbots have in common?